 Ottoman Era (1463-1878)

-Nearly four centuries of Ottoman Empire dominance over Bosnia and Herzegovina, the impact of their rule could be seen in the manner of life, culture, and the culture of the country.
+Nearly four centuries of Ottoman Empire dominance over Bosnia and Herzegovina, the impact of their rule could be seen in the manner of life, culture, and the country's culture.
 Ottomans created numerous mosques, bridges, and other modern structures along with their history-based introduction to the practice of Islam as the principal religion.
 Ottoman rule, however, was also a risk for conflict and a tense multicultural populace.
-This led to nationalist movements in the 19th century which ultimately helped make the empire collapse.
+This led to nationalist movements in the 19th century, which ultimately helped make the empire collapse.

-In 1878 Austria-Hungary signed on Bosnia and Herzegovina.
+Austria-Hungary selected Bosnia and Herzegovina in 1878.
 Bosnia was developing modernistically at the time.
 Along with modern infrastructure like bridges, roads, and railroads, the Austro-Hungarian Empire introduced companies into Bosnia.
 But it also approved laws favoring some groups over others, which set off strife inside Bosnia.

 The nation fought instability and weak economic integration among the many provinces as it was modernizing and becoming industrialized.